1. Purpose of procedures

 The following data is collected for timetable construction:

 - determining the teaching spaces available for inclusion in the timetable.
-In consultation with Asset Management Services, determining what new spaces are available and what existing spaces may be unavailable due to renovations and refurbishment
+In consultation with Facilities Management, determining what new spaces are available and what existing spaces may be unavailable due to renovations and refurbishment

 - ensuring that the resources and seating levels in the teaching space are accurate and current and are compliant with health and safety requirements